hodyroff/scs-training/Virtualization/Support.md

 * Your customers may fail to secure their virtual environments accurately
     - If they are hacked into, it does *not* in any way breach your integrity as a public cloud provider
     - By design, you can have evil customers next to legit ones and they are protected from each other
-        * While a high degree of security isolation is a condition sine qua non for any public cloud, performance isolation may not be as perfect, especially if you allow oversubscription.
-(SCS Standards allow for moderate CPU oversubscription for V-type vCPUs.)
+        * While a high degree of security isolation is a condition sine qua non for any public cloud, performance isolation may not be as perfect, especially if you allow over-subscription.
+(SCS Standards allow for moderate CPU over-subscription for V-type vCPUs.)
         * Without any throttling, evil users might also cause a large load on your control plane (API), so the API response times for legit customers may deteriorate
     - In practice, you still want to get rid of evil customers and help your legit customers to secure their environment to avoid reputational damage
         * And of course you want your bills to be paid